Seif-Eldin-Ahmed/Financial-API/README.md

 5. We can also _update_, _delete_, or _post_ a transaction through the _**API**_ and _**admin**_.

 #
-### What languages and tools are used in the project:
+### What languages and frameworks are used in the project:
 - Python
 - Django
 - Django Rest Framework (DRF)